BetterMineOS/BetterMineOS/README.md

 ## To set up a server
 1. Create a folder in /Servers (The name will be used in the start command)
-2. Place Autoupdate...sh (its a long ass name) in the folder
+2. Place Autoupdate...sh (its a long name) in the folder
 3. Edit Autoupdate...sh's $version variable to have the version you want

 ## Notes